Where is the court located?

 If the Defendant is found guilty the Judge will then impose sentence.
 Before sentencing, the Defendant will be given an opportunity to make a statement.
 The victim (if any) will be given an opportunity to make a victim impact statement.
 Any fine imposed is presumed due on the date sentence is imposed.

-Can I attend traffic school as a means of having my citation amended or to reduce the points on my driver's license?
+Can I attend traffic school to reduce the points on my driver's license?

 Can I make payments on my fine or must I pay the full amount?